erkandem/mlAppKit/README.rst

 The project is licensed with the MIT :ref:`License` .

-If your interested in :ref:`Contributing`
+If you're interested in :ref:`Contributing`